Gexkill/sweng2/TP/src/index.md

 We decided to use jMeter that a powerful java program to do that (it is made by apache), but we can use also other tools like *ab* (another apache tool for server benchmark) that is very useful in some cases since it is a command line program.

+**Insert every word in glosary**

 [//]: # (pagebreak)

 # 5. Program Stubs and Test Data Required

-We will insert fake data for taxis, clients and requests.
+## 5.1 Stubs

+**TODO**

+## 5.2 Critical data tests
 We will add critical data tests like:

 * All requests in the same zone
 * All taxis in the same zone
 * No data of a specif category (no taxis, no clients, ...)

-* **WRITE OTHERS**
+## 5.3 Data for tests

-To generate fake data we will use the faker library and the seed function included with laravel, that allow us to populate easily database with fake data.
+We will insert fake data for taxis, clients and requests to populate the database.
+To generate them we will use the faker library and the seed function included with laravel, that allow us to populate easily database with fake data.

-**Improve**

 [//]: # (pagebreak)